Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  Google it.
+- **The "Rubber Duck Debugging" Rule:**  Before you unleash your code upon the unsuspecting world (or your equally unsuspecting colleagues), explain it line by line to a rubber duck.
 Seriously.
-You're not the first person to trip over that particular banana peel.
-Chances are, someone's already written a Stack Overflow answer that'll save you a mountain of frustration (and maybe even teach you something new!).
-Think of it as outsourcing your debugging to the internet's collective genius.
-You're welcome.
+Talking it through forces you to articulate your logic, often revealing the silly mistake hiding in plain sight.
+Bonus points if your duck wears a tiny hat.

 ---

-### 📅 Last Updated: 2024-11-16 14:20
+### 📅 Last Updated: 2024-11-16 15:24

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!